asabade/asabade.github.io/_posts/2017-04-24-Categorizing News Articles with NLP.md

-# X. Conclusions and Future Directions
+# Conclusions and Future Directions

 This analysis has yielded two models that can classify a news article into the appropriate newspaper section with 85% accuracy.
 The primary use case for these classifiers is for online publishers or aggregators of news stories  to tag articles for easy searching or sorting, though they might also be useful to archivists, librarians, or any other business seeking to organize and categorize text.